Life in the North

-Northerners face challenges due to income and housing discrepancies, access to healthy food, and culturally relevant mental health counselling
+Northerners face challenges due to income and housing discrepancies, access to healthy food, and culturally relevant mental health supports and counselling

 Education is consistently an issue that is flagged by government and community-based organizations and individuals alike.
 As detailed, in an indictment of Indigenous Services, in the Spring 2018 Reports from the Auditor General regarding socio-economic gaps on First Nations, the Department lists education as critical to improving well-being in communities, yet the gaps in high school graduation rates is increasing in Indigenous communities.
 One reason for this is lack of meaningful engagement by the department with the communities in order to improve services.
 Money is provided, however opportunities to meaningfully transform education, and work in partnership with the community providers, is not.
-The Arctic Rose Foundation works with the community school to ensure the program is directed by the community and its participants.
+The Arctic Rose Foundation works with the community school to ensure our programs are led and implemented in partnership with the community and its participants.

 We believe that providing creative and culturally relevant after-school programs, combined with a supportive network of peers and staff, youth will become more engaged in their education which will help support their future success.
-The ARF is conducting research and tracking participant outcomes for all its programs.
+The ARF monitors and tracks participant outcomes for all its programs.

 200 North Service Road West, Unit 1, Suite 355, Oakville, ON, L6M 2Y1